praateekmahajan/NeMo-Curator/tutorials/video/getting-started/README.md

 # Getting Started with Video Curation

-The Python scripts in this directory contain examples for how to run video curation workflows with NeMo Curator.
+The Python script in this directory contains examples for how to run video curation workflows with NeMo Curator.
+See **`video_split_clip_example.py`** for a complete pipeline that reads videos, splits into clips, transcodes, filters, generates embeddings/captions, and saves the results.

-## Scripts Overview

-- **`video_split_clip_example.py`**: Complete pipeline that reads videos, splits into clips, transcodes, filters, generates embeddings/captions, and saves results

 ## Quick Start